 The main symptom is a pain about 1 to 2 cm down from the bony part on the outside of the elbow, known as the lateral epicondyle.
-In addition, there may be an associated weakness in the muscles around the forearm and wrist and this may cause difficulty in performing simple tasks with weakness gripping things, opening a door handle or shaking hands with someone.
+There may be a weakness in the muscles around the forearm and wrist resulting in difficulty in performing simple tasks such as gripping objects, opening a door handle or shaking hands with someone.

-Finally, the therapist may choose to feel (palpate) around the outside of the elbow to see if there are any tender spots particularly in the region of the tendon attachments of the wrist extensor muscles to the lateral epicondyle.
+Finally, the therapist may choose to feel (palpate) around the outside of the elbow to see if there are any tender spots particularly at the point the wrist extensor muscles attach to the lateral epicondyle.

 Acute injuries occur immediately after an activity such as hitting a backhand shot in tennis with poor technique.
 The extensor muscles on the back of the forearm (wrist extensors) become suddenly overloaded causing micro tears of the tendon where it attaches to the elbow.